FWeeping/Psycho-Paper-Reader/README.md

 ## What it does

-The user selects one of five output scopes.
-When offering this menu, the Skill gives each option a concise function description in the user's primary language:
+When you provide a paper to your AI Agent and invoke this Skill, you can choose from five output scopes.
+The Skill presents each option with a concise description in your primary language:

 - `Full Analysis`: all four modules.
 - `Chunk 1 — Content Analysis`: paper logic, methods, results, discussion, and relevant visuals.